 1. Identification of Par1b signaling pathways in epithelial cells - The role of Par1b in H. pylori pathology

-2. Mechanisms for the establishment of hepatic versus columnar epithelial polarity
+2. Mechanisms for the establishment of distinct epithelial phenotypes in tubule-forming epithelia and hepatocytes

 Cohen, D., Rodriguez-Boulan, E. and Müsch, A. (2004).
 "Par-1 promotes a hepatic mode of apical protein trafficking in MDCK cells".
 PNAS 101, 13792-97.

 Cohen, D., Brennwald, P.J., Rodriguez-Boulan, E. and Müsch, A. (2004)."Mammalian PAR-1 determines epithelial lumen polarity by organizing the microtubule cytoskeleton".
 Journal Cell Biology, 164, 717-727.

 Rodriguez-Boulan, E., Kreitzer G and Müsch, A. (2005) "Protein Sorting and Post-Golgi Trafficking in Epithelia."Nature Reviews Molecular Cell Biology, 6, 233-47.

 Elbert, M., Cohen D.and Müsch, A, (2006): " Par1b promotes cell-cell adhesion and inhibits Dishevelled-mediated transformation of MDCK cells", Mol.Biol.Cell, 17, 3345-55.

 Cohen D., Tian Y and Müsch, A (2007): "Par1b promotes hepatic-type lumen polarity in MDCK cells via myosin II and E-cadherin dependent signaling", Mol.
 Biol.
 Cell 18, 2203-15.